The Sleeping Bear Heritage Trail is the biggest recreational project supported by the Friends of Sleeping Bear Dunes.

 Visitors and community members have been using the trail daily since it was opened in 2012.
 Surveys of trail users have shown that the tail is being used primarily by groups of family members and friends.
 The most frequent comments we receive are that they love the trail – and want it to be longer!
 We’re working on it!

-Trail signs have been installed on the first 10-miles from Glen Arbor to Empire.
+The Friends also installs and maintains Trail signs along the train as well as way-finding signage from Glen Arbor.
 The signs and the development of the SBHT Trail Ambassador program were funded by a grant from the National Parks Foundation Active Trails program.
 This program is funded by a grant from the Coca Cola Foundation.